torchsmoke/Python3-Wheels/README.md

 ## Description
 In this repository you will find Python wheels for the Raspberry Pi 4.
 If you have a wish you can tell me as a pull request.
 At the moment it only has the latest version of Pytorch.
 I will always upload a wheel of the latest version in the future.
+I couldn't upload the whole wheels so it is divided into 3 sub-archives.
 ## Build Pytorch from the source
 If you feel like you can build the wheel yourself with my step by step instructions.
 But this is not necessary because I uploaded the latest wheel here.